AnyBody/anybody-tutorial/A_Getting_started_AMMR/index.rst

 ======================================

-The AnyBody Model Repository (AMMR), is an open library of musculoskeletal models and examples ready to be used with the AnyBody Modelling System.
+The AnyBody Model Repository (AMMR), is an open library of musculoskeletal models and examples ready to be used with the AnyBody Modeling System.

 The `AMMR documentation <https://anyscript.org/ammr-doc>`__ is hosted separately, and contains a few tutorials and other usefull information.
 The